Allergy medications: Know your options

 - Olopatadine (Patanase)

-Antihistamine eyedrops, available as over-the-counter or prescription medicines, can ease itchy, red, swollen eyes.
-These drops may have a combination of antihistamines and other medicines.
+Antihistamine eyedrops, available over-the-counter or by prescription, can ease itchy, red, swollen eyes.
+These drops might have a combination of antihistamines and other medicines.

-Side effects may include headache and dry eyes.
+Side effects might include headache and dry eyes.
 If antihistamine drops sting or burn, try keeping them in the refrigerator or using refrigerated artificial-tear drops before you use the medicated drops.
 Examples include:

 - Azelastine (Optivar)

 - Olopatadine (Pataday, Patanol, Pazeo)

 Decongestants are used for quick, temporary relief of nasal and sinus congestion.
 They can cause insomnia, headache, increased blood pressure and irritability.
 They're not recommended for pregnant women or for people with high blood pressure, cardiovascular disease, glaucoma or hyperthyroidism.

 Oral decongestants relieve nasal and sinus congestion caused by hay fever (allergic rhinitis).
 Many decongestants, such as pseudoephedrine (Afrinol, Sudafed, others), are available over-the-counter.

 A number of oral allergy medications contain a decongestant and an antihistamine.
 Examples include: